BinRoot/graphUVA/README.md

 Running the Webserver
 =====================
-To run the server use `python graphUVA.py`
+To run the server do `python graphUVA.py`

 Hit the `/search` endpoint with the following query parameter `?q=marisa` and check to see if a response is received.